 Should I Settle My Case or Go to Trial?

 At some point before the jury comes back with a verdict, the vast majority of our clients receive a settlement offer, often a substantial one.
-The decision they have to make is hard but there are only two options: settle or let the jury decide.
+The decision they have to make is hard.
+But there are only two options: settle or let the jury decide.

 The prevailing wisdom is that if a case goes to a jury, one or both of the parties have miscalculated.
 Who miscalculates more?
-Here is some statistical information that looks at jury verdicts across the country and looks at the median final demand, final offer, and jury award in personal injury cases:
+Here is some older statistical information that looks at jury verdicts across the country and looks at the median final demand, final offer, and jury award in personal injury cases: